Q:How do I find out about the details of the course content, assessments, grading and student expectations?

 Q: Why won't the lecture video/audio play?

-A: Check to make sure you have the browser video player installed correctly.
-You may try going to another video website to see if you can play videos from there.
+A: Check to make sure you have the browser video installed correctly.
+You may try going to another website like www.cnn.com to see if you can play videos from there.

 Q: What happens to the information I send through this web site?
 For example my homework, or questions that I ask.